Manurodo/Morph-OS/README.md

 ### Instalation
 1. Add FFMPEG's and POPPLER's bin folders to the environment variable PATH (video on how to below)
+2. Download this repo as a ZIP file from GitHub.
-2. To run the script any python interpreter works and the easiest to install is the [official Python](https://www.python.org/downloads/)
+3. To run the script any python interpreter works and the easiest to install is the [official Python](https://www.python.org/downloads/)

+# 🎥 Installation Video